jdtzmn/mfcdm/README.md

 # MetFern Cemetery Data Manipulation (MFCDM)

-MFCDM takes the data collected from the individuals' burials and compiles it into one monolithic database
+MFCDM takes the data collected from the individuals' burials and compiles it into one monolithic database as well as running analytics on that data

 [Click here][metfern-link] to learn more about the MetFern Cemetery and how you can help.